 13 Jan Polar Plunge

-Check back for information on next years event!
+Check back for information on the 2018 event!

-The 2017 Special Olympics Polar Plunge hosted by the Law Enforcement Torch Run For Georgia took place at Acworth Beach at Cauble Park on Saturday, February 25th, 2017.
-Gates opened at 11:00 a.m. and the Plunge began at 1:00 p.m.
+The 2018 Special Olympics Polar Plunge, hosted by the Law Enforcement Torch Run For Georgia, will take place at Acworth Beach at Cauble Park on Saturday, February 24th, 2018.
+Gates open at 11:00 a.m. and the Plunge begins at 1:00 p.m.

 Anyone with a little guts and a warm heart wanting to support the athletes of Special Olympics Georgia is welcome to participate!
 Participants collect pledges from friends and family in exchange for the opportunity to jump into icy waters in the middle of winter.
 All proceeds collected by “plungers” will benefit the athletes of Special Olympics Georgia.
 Prizes will be awarded in several categories, including best costume, highest individual fundraiser, highest team fundraiser, and many more.

-Grab some friends, get pumped and register for next year!
+Grab some friends, get pumped and register for this event!
 Visit www.specialolympicsga.org for more information on Special Olympics Georgia.